magik6k/distributed-wiki-search/README.md

 When a search is performed, a similar action is performed.
 The query is split into words and weights for each of them are calculated.
-Then link arrays are queried and a candidate map (article, revelance) is created.
+Then link arrays are queried and a candidate map (article, relevance) is created.
 Each entry queried from dict is multiplied by weight of word by which it was queried.